 In a cost-benefit analysis conducted by the U.S. Forest Service in 2011, the public trees in Lakeland were found to provide the city with a net annual benefit of $2,038,450.
 In other words, the city receives $3.17 in benefits for every $1 spent on our municipal forestry program.
-The Parks and Recreation Department is responsible for the care and upkeep of our urban forest in order to sustain the economical and ecological benefits of our public trees.
+The Parks, Recreation, and Cultural Arts Department is responsible for the care and upkeep of our urban forest in order to sustain the economic and ecological benefits of our public trees.
 Some duties include: